hmz42/SRS/README.md

 ____________________________________________________________________________________________________________________________________________________________________

 # User Stories

-## User Story 1: Register as a Regular User

-As a potential user, I want to be able to register as a regular user on the platform so that I can access and utilize various services.
+## User Access and Registration

+- **Sign Up:** As a new user, you can sign up for LocalConnect using your email and password or with [Google/Facebook] account to create a personalized account.

+- **Log In:** Existing users can log in quickly and easily using their Google or Facebook accounts.

 ### Acceptance Criteria: